Photo of girl student

 Special education

 Group Special Education Service (GSE) has specialists trained to help children with special learning needs, emotional difficulties or social problems.
-You can arrange assistance through the school or directly through the Ministry of Education’s Special Education services (0800 622 222).
-Resource Teachers of Learning and Behaviour (RTLBs) are specialist teachers who are available to assist with children’s learning needs.
-Parent consent is always obtained before RTLBs become involved.
+You can find out more about Special Education services on the Ministry of Education website or call 0800 622 222.
+Resource Teachers of Learning and Behaviour (RTLBs) are specialist teachers who support schools to meet the specific learning needs of tamariki.

 Sports programme and sports teams

-Children take part in a full health and fitness programme, learning the skills of both winter and summer sports.
-The school actively encourages children to take up a range of sports.
-We have a number of school teams playing inter-school games: netball, softball and water polo.
+Tamariki take part in a full health and fitness programme, learning the skills of both winter and summer sports.
+The school actively encourages tamariki to take up a range of sports.
+We have some school teams playing inter-school games for example netball and touch rugby.
 Parental assistance is always needed.
 If you are interested in becoming involved, please let the office know.

-At the start of the school year, all students are provided with a request to purchase a stationery pack.
-This includes a range of exercise books, dictionary requirements, pencils, rulers etc. These packs are competitively priced and compare very favourably with shop prices.
+At the start of the school year, all tamariki are provided with a Stationery List.
+This includes a range of exercise books, dictionary requirements, pencils, rulers etc. Stationery may be bought from any stationery outlet.
+Stationery Lists are available on the front page of the website.
 If extra stationery is needed during the year a note will be sent home informing you of what is required (e.g. boards for science fair posters).

 Supervision in the school grounds

-We are fortunate to have spacious and sheltered school grounds –the upper area around the school buildings, and the lower playing field.
+We are fortunate to have spacious and sheltered school grounds - the upper area around the school buildings, and the lower playing field.
 This latter is in shared ownership with the City Council and has a Council sports field.
-The upper level includes our new adventure playground.
+The upper level includes our adventure playground.
 At morning interval and lunchtime, two staff members are rostered to patrol the grounds.

 Support services available